STnobile/TIK-TAK-TOE/README.md

 # TIC-TAC-TOE
-This is a easy game of tic tac toe made with HTM, CSS, JS.
+This is an easy game of tic tac toe made with HTML, CSS, JS.

 Tic Tac Toe  is a site that hopes to demonstrate how pure JavaScript works in a real-world context.
 The site will be targeted toward people who not only love to implement more advanced JavaScript concepts but also logic.
-Love Maths is a fully responsive JavaScript logic game that will allow users to compite agaist the computer.
+Tic Tac Toe is a fully responsive JavaScript logic game that will allow users to compite agaist the computer.

 ![devises reponsive](/assets/images/Screenshot%202023-01-04%20at%2016.38.13%20Large.png)
 # Features

 * The Tic Tac Toe Logo and heading
-  - Featured at the top pf the page, Tic Tac Toe logo and Heading is easy to see for the user and bring some memoris from your childhood.
-The users is able to see the name of the game.
+  - Featured at the top of the page, Tic Tac Toe logo and Heading is easy to see for the user and brings some memories from your childhood.
+The users are able to see the name of the game.

-  * Featured at left of the page, the rules of the game.
-It easy to read and understand.
-As most of us we are familiar whit this game.
+  * You find the rules of the game at the left of the page.
+It is easy to read and understand.
+As most of us is familiar with this game.

 ![devises reponsive](/assets/images/Screenshot%202023-01-04%20at%2016.45.34%20Medium.png)

-   * The Game Area
+   # The Game Area

-    - This section will allow the user to play the tic tac toe.
+  * This section will allow the user to play the Tic Tac Toe.
 The user will be able to easily see the game table.
-    - The user will be able to compite against the computer and using the O's meanwhile the computer will be using the Xs.
+  * The user will be able to compete against the computer using the Os meanwhile the computer will be using the Xs.

 ![devises reponsive](/assets/images/Screenshot%202023-01-04%20at%2016.47.13%20Medium.png)

   ## Features to implement

-* Add a section that allow the user to choose to play with O oe X's.
+* Add a section that allow the user to choose to play with O or X.

-* Add a section that show the score of the user and the AI.
+* Add a section that shows the score of the user and the AI.

 * Add a light/dark mode.

-# Game explation and AI integration
+# Game explanation and AI integration
-* The game is really simple, consist to have tre 0's in a row orizontal, vertical or diagonal to win.
+* The game is really simple, consists to have three Os in a row horizontal, vertical or diagonal to win.

-* I used an AI to compite against the user called minimax algorithms, It is made to test the patient of the user before gonna break his own device since it unbeatable.
+* I used an AI to compete against the user called "minimax algorithms".
+It is made to test the patience of the user before the person is going to break his own device since AI is unbeatable.